revrt.routing.cli.point_to_feature.compute_lcp_routes#

 Run least-cost path routing for points mapped to features

-Given a table that defines each route as a start point (via latitude and longitude input or preferably a row/column index into the data) and a feature ID representing the feature to connect to, compute the least-cost paths (LCPs) for each route using the cost layers defined in the cost_layers parameter.
+Given a table that defines each route as a start point (via latitude and longitude input or preferably a row/column index into the data) and a feature ID representing the feature to connect to, compute the least-cost paths (LCPs) for each route using the routing layers defined in routing_options.

 Parameters: